Search for celebrities on Ancestry.com!Vivian J. Burgy

 She attended the University of Oregon, where she met her husband, Bill Weitzel.
 They returned to the Bay Area, where she finished a bachelor's degree in sociology at San Francisco State University in 1965.

-The two married in 1963, and moved to San Rafael, where their two children were born in 1967 and 1969.
+The two marriage in 1963, and moved to San Rafael, where their two children were born in 1967 and 1969.
 They owned and operated Viennese Baking Company San Francisco, a bakery they purchased from Bill's parents.

 Seeking a less-stressful lifestyle, they sold the bakery in 1977 and purchased a Honda business, Grass Valley Motor Sports, in Nevada County.